Four selectors did not want Virender Sehwag, recalls Madan Lal

-Former India selector tells mid-day how he had to push for Sehwag's inclusion in the ODI team in 1999
+Former India selector tells mid-day that the dashing batsman was not the first choice of any selector, and that he had to push for Sehwag's inclusion in the ODI team in 1999

 The odds were always stacked against Virender Sehwag even before he made his India debut on All Fool's Day in 1999 against Pakistan in Mohali.

 Also Read: Virender Sehwag was not all brawn, writes Aakash Chopra

 Sehwag was not the first choice of any selector.
 However, it was only at the insistence of one selector — S Madan Lal — that Sehwag was drafted in the squad for the tri-series which included Sri Lanka.

 "I knew Sehwag was a gifted cricketer.
 I saw him bat a couple of times and was amazed with his confidence.
 Besides talent, I also take into account attitude and temperament of a player.
 He was fearless from the beginning.
 Such was his confidence that he was always sure of clearing the boundary rope fielder.
 He only required a little backing, and I did just that," Madan Lal told mid-day yesterday after Sehwag decided to hang his boots.

 Batting at No 7, Sehwag was out for one, adjudged leg-before to Shoaib Akhtar.
 His next match for India was 20 months later, against Zimbabwe.
 A couple of years ago, former Board of Control for Cricket in India Secretary, the late Jaywant Lele revealed how Madan Lal urged the Baroda man to convince Chandu Borde.